 Introduction

 Hi!
 I’m Gabor Torok.
-I currently work as a full stack web developer.
-I have the most experience in working Python/Django in the backend, and Elm/TypeScript in the frontend.
+I work as a full stack web developer.
+I have the most experience in working with Python, TypeScript, and Elm.
 I also worked extensively with PHP and Emacs Lisp in the past.

 Besides programming, I worked as a technical lead, engineering manager, product manager and programming mentor too.
 I have experience in working with teams across different timezones and locations.